elementor/elementor-developers-docs/src/scripts-styles/widget-scripts.md

 # Widget Scripts

-When you develop new [Elementor Widgets](/widgets/) and you need to register custom scripts, you need to register scripts using [wp_register_script()](https://developer.wordpress.org/reference/functions/wp_register_script/) function and enqueue using the widget `get_script_depends()` method.
-This way Elementor will only load the script dynamically only on pages using this widget.
+When you develop new [Elementor Widgets](/widgets/) and you need to register custom scripts, you need to register scripts using [wp_register_script()](https://developer.wordpress.org/reference/functions/wp_register_script/) function and enqueue using widget `get_script_depends()` method.
+This way Elementor will load scripts dynamically only on pages using this widget.

 ## Registering Widget Scripts